Beer, Marmite and artificial intelligence – unexpected casualties of COVID-19

 AI teams around the world stepped in – building hundreds of predictive tools intended to help hospitals diagnose or triage COVID patients faster.

-Yet, in spite of this massive investment none of them helped.
+Yet, in spite of this massive investment, none of them helped.
 In fact, some were potentially harmful.

 Garbage in, garbage out

-Numeorus studies show that researchers across the world repeated the same basic errors in the way that they trained and tested their models.
+Numerous studies show that researchers across the world repeated the same basic errors in the way that they trained and tested their models.

 As a result, duplicate data sets were in some instances consolidated, skewing outcomes.
 In others, the same data was used to both develop and test models, making them appear more accurate.
 Some patient data was included that had nothing to do with COVID – again training the models to make invalid conclusions.